griffda/PROCESS-/documentation/proc-pages/getting-started.md

 In the numerics section of the output file, the code indicates whether the run produced a feasible ot unfeasible result.

 The former implies a successful outcome, although it is always worth checking that the sum of the squares of the constraint residuals (`sqsumsq`) is small ($~10^{-3}$ or less); the code will issue a warning if the solver reports convergence but the value of `sqsumsq` exceeds $10^{-2}$.
-If this occurs, reducing the value of the HYBRD tolerance `ftol` or `VMCON` tolerance `epsvmc` as appropriate should indicate whether the result is valid ot not; the output can ususally be trusted of (1) the constraint residuals<sup>[1](#footnote1)</sup> fall as the tolerance is reduced to about $10^{-8}$, and (2) the code indicates that a feasible solution is still found.
+If this occurs, reducing the value of the HYBRD tolerance `ftol` or `VMCON` tolerance `epsvmc` as appropriate should indicate whether the result is valid ot not; the output can usually be trusted of (1) the constraint residuals<sup>[1](#footnote1)</sup> fall as the tolerance is reduced to about $10^{-8}$, and (2) the code indicates that a feasible solution is still found.

-An unfeasible result occurs if `PROCESS` cannot find a set of values for the iteration variables which satisafies all the given constraints.
+An unfeasible result occurs if `PROCESS` cannot find a set of values for the iteration variables which satisfies all the given constraints.
 In this case, the values of the constraint residues shown in the output give some indication of which constraint equations are not being satisfied - those with the highest residues should be examined further.
 In optimisation mode, the code also indicates which iteration variables lie at the edge of their allowed range.

 Unfeasible runs can be caused by specifying physical incompatible input parameters, using insufficient iteration variables, or by starting the problem with unsuitable values of the iteration variables.